Fetal alcohol syndrome (FAS) is growth, mental, and physical problems that may occur in a baby when a mother drinks alcohol during pregnancy.

 The following organizations are good resources for information on alcoholism:

-The outcome for infants with fetal alcohol syndrome varies.
+The outcome for infants with FAS varies.
 Almost none of these babies have normal brain development.

-Infants and children with fetal alcohol syndrome have many different problems, which can be difficult to manage.
-Children do best if they are diagnosed early and referred to a team of health care providers who can work on educational and behavioral strategies that fit the child's needs.
+Infants and children with FAS have many different problems, which can be difficult to manage.
+Children do best if they are diagnosed early and referred to a team of providers who can work on educational and behavioral strategies that fit the child's needs.

 When to Contact a Medical Professional

-Avoiding alcohol during pregnancy prevents fetal alcohol syndrome.
-Counseling can help women who have already had a child with fetal alcohol syndrome.
+Avoiding alcohol during pregnancy prevents FAS.
+Counseling can help women who have already had a child with FAS.

 Sexually active women who drink heavily should use birth control and control their drinking behaviors, or stop using alcohol before trying to get pregnant.

-Alcohol in pregnancy; Alcohol-related birth defects; Fetal alcohol effects; FAS
+Alcohol in pregnancy; Alcohol-related birth defects; Fetal alcohol effects; FAS; Fetal alcohol spectrum disorders; Alcohol abuse - fetal alcohol; Alcoholism - fetal alcohol

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.